 914, 914N and Elevator

-The 914, 914N, and Elevator projects consist of four non-contiguous claims totalling 11,873 ha and are located 31 to 52 km south of the Athabasca Basin margin and 35 to 55 km south of Cameco’s Key Lake Operation (209.8 million pounds U3O8 produced at an average grade of 2.32%).
-All three projects are near Provincial Highway 914, which provides direct access to the southern part of the province, with the 914 Project situated 1 km east of Highway 914, the 914N Property situated 5 km east of Highway 914, and the Elevator Property situated 15 km east of Highway 914.
+The 914, 914N, and Elevator projects consist of five non-contiguous claims totalling 11,922 ha and are located 31 to 52 km south of the Athabasca Basin margin and 35 to 55 km south of Cameco’s Key Lake Operation (209.8 million pounds U3O8 produced at an average grade of 2.32%).
+All three projects are near Provincial Highway 914, which provides direct access to the southern part of the province.
+The 914 Project is situated 1 km east of Highway 914, the 914N Property is situated 5 km east of Highway 914, and the Elevator Property is situated 15 km east of Highway 914, which provides excellent access for exploration.
 Geological mapping of the properties and surrounding areas has shown that they are underlain by prospective Wollaston Supergroup metasedimentary gneisses and Archean granitic to tonalitic gneisses of the Western Wollaston Domain, which hosts significant uranium mineralization further to the north in the Athabasca Basin.

 914, 914 N, and Elevator Projects Map: